Arthur's Day: 2013

 Arthur's Day 2013 was celebrated on Thursday 26 September 2013.
 On 12 August 2013, the line-up for the 2013 Arthur's day was announced, with The Script, Emeli Sande, Bobby Womack and Manic Street Preachers, among others, headlining the acts that will be playing.
 The slogan used on advertisements for 2013 was "Showcasing Ireland's Talent & Creativity", which highlighted the 500+ musical events taking place on the day.

 Kuala Lumpur, Malaysia will be celebrating Arthur's Day 2013 on 27 September 2013 with Five For Fighting, The All American Rejects & The Wanted at Sepang International Center.

 In September 2013, a Social Media campaign entitled 'Boycott Arthur's Day' began claiming national and international attention.
 Irish & International Artists and Musicians have given their support to the campaign which calls on Irish Citizens to 'Say NO to Diageo's boozefest.

 On 24 September, a live studio debate which included Guinness executive Peter O'Brien was held on Prime Time on RTÉ One discussing the pros and cons of Arthur's day.
 Singer Christy Moore released a single to mark the occasion which he performed on Prime Time.

 There has been significant criticism of the event this year due to a 30% increase in ambulance callouts in Dublin on the night in 2012.
 People have criticised Diageo for inventing a "pseudo-national holiday" to market its products.

 Legacy

-Since its cancellation, there have been many reported celebrations of Arthur's Day.

-In September 2015, MSN News reported that a bar in Jundaí, Brazil was hosting an event for Arthur's Day despite it being abandoned.

-Later that same September, MSN News reported that Spells Bar in Ballaghaderreen, Co.
-Roscommon in Ireland was celebrating "The Day Formerly Known As Arthur's Day.
+Since its cancellation, there have been several reported celebrations of Arthur's Day.
+In September 2015, the DailyEdge.ie reported that a bar in Jundaí, Brazil was hosting an event for Arthur's Day despite it being abandoned.
+The same website reported, also in September 2015, that a pub in Ballaghaderreen, County Roscommon in Ireland was celebrating "The Day Formerly Known As Arthur's Day".